Carpathian Ukraine &

 The Carpathian Mountains form an arc 930 miles long through seven European countries.
 They are the most biologically diverse land region in Europe.
 The Ukrainian Carpathians, [Ukrainian: Карпати/Karpaty], are 11% of the range.
 It is the far western region of Ukraine, about 350 miles (560 km.) from Kyiv and 700 miles (1,125 km.) from Crimea.

 The history of human occupation of the Ukrainian Carpathians is long, complicated, and full of rich narratives.
 Recounting the history is beyond the scope of this site, but many resources are available online.
 Ukraine has been independent since 1991.
 Prior to 1991 Carpathian Ukraine was part of the Soviet Union, but not for very long.
 Most of it did not come under Soviet control until 1944 and 45.
-During the last three centuries various pieces of that section of the Carpathians were parts of Germany, Poland, Hungary, The Austro-Hungarian Empire, Romania, The Russian Empire, Czechoslovakia, Moldova, and several brief and small independent western Ukrainian republics.
+During the last three centuries various sections of Carpathian Ukraine have been controlled by Germany, Poland, Hungary, The Austro-Hungarian Empire, Romania, The Russian Empire, Czechoslovakia, Moldova, and several brief and small independent western Ukrainian republics.

 The current economy of Carpathian Ukraine relies heavily on tourism, resource extraction, and small-scale agriculture.
 This leads to many interesting parallels with the American Appalachian situation.